Manual: MEDIA POLICY

 1. Cheering and other reactive behavior is unprofessional and NOT permitted in working media areas.

 2. Professional media members should not wear the attire or logo (shirts, hats, etc.) of schools participating in the state tournament event they are covering.
-School media representatives are exempt from this policy.

 3. Credentials are non-transferrable.
 Approved media representatives found to have sold or given credentials to unapproved or unauthorized media representatives will have their passes removed.